shivamyadavrgipt/Social_media_management/README.md

 🚀 Getting Started
 To get a local copy up and running, follow these steps.

+# Guidelines

+- Before creating an issue, use the search feature to check if a similar issue already exists.
+- Issues are assigned on the basis of “first come, first served.”
+Others may get a chance if the issue gets stale and the assignee is inactive for over a week.
+- Do not create a Pull Request until the issue has been assigned to you.
+- Always mention the issue number for which the Pull Request is being created.
+You can use one of the following keywords in your PR description or comment to reference the issue:
+`closes #123` `fixes #123` `resolves #123` `implements #123`
+- Remember to follow this practice to streamline collaboration and keep the project organized! 😊

 # Prerequisites
 Make sure you have the following installed on your machine: